ordinarythings/ordinarythings.github.io/_posts/2019-02-28-Purity-Menadechem.md

 type: Story
 ---

+>This is a work of fiction.
+Names, characters, businesses, places, events, locales, and incidents are either the products of the author’s imagination or used in a fictitious manner.

 “I want you to fuck me in front of the Talmud, she says.

 “Is that like, your thing?”
 I ask.
 It’s her thing.